TaylorDarneille/MERN-Auth-API/README.md

 })
 ```

-Use Postman to sign up a new user!
+Use Insomnia to sign up a new user!

 5. We're building an API that will send data in JSON format, so let's be legit and use the [JSON response method](http://expressjs.com/en/api.html#res.json) provided by express.